The most important blood groups in transfusion are the ABO blood group system and the group D of the Rh system.

 Ro blood is needed for patients who also have Ro blood.
 Often, these patients are those who require ongoing blood transfusions - many of our sickle cell patients.

 The chart below explains the distribution of blood groups within our donor base and the issue of blood to hospitals.
 It's important that we collect enough of the right type of blood in the right quantities to meet the needs of hospitals and patients across England and North Wales.
-Click on a blood type for more information.

 |ABO Blood Group||% of donor population with this group||% of blood issued to hospitals|